nickobolota/mixedMessages/README.md

 ```javascript
 const randomNum = (a) => Math.floor(Math.random() * a.length );
 ```
-* then using a arrow function that takes in 4 arguments which iterate through the source object.
+* then using an arrow function that takes in 4 arguments which iterate through the source object.
 ```javascript
 const randomWord = (arrTense, arrWhat, arrGift, arrType) => {